Defining binary phylogenetic trees using parsimony: new bounds: Preliminaries

 \subsubsection{Phylogenetic trees}

-In the following, a \emph{phylogenetic $X$-tree} $T=(V,E)$ is a connected acyclic graph whose leaves (i.e., vertices whose degree is at most 1) are bijectively labeled by $X$.
-We may assume without loss of generality that $X=\{1,\ldots,n\}$ for $n \in \mathbb{N}$.
-We call $T$ \emph{binary} if every vertex has degree either $1$ or $3$.
-If a tree contains precisely one vertex of degree 2, we refer to this vertex as \emph{root} of this tree.
+In the following, a \textit{phylogenetic $X$-tree} $T=(V,E)$ is a connected acyclic graph without vertices of degree $2$ whose leaves (i.e., vertices whose degree is at most 1) are bijectively labeled by $X$.
+We may assume without loss of generality that $X=\{1,\ldots,n\}$ for $n \in \mathbb{N}_{\geq 1}$.
+We call $T$ \textit{binary} if every vertex has degree either $1$ or $3$.
+Similarly, a \textit{rooted phylogenetic $X$-tree} $T=(V,E)$ is a connected acyclic graph whose leaves are bijectively labeled by $X$ and with exactly one designated \textit{root} vertex $\rho \in \mathring{T}$.
+Note that for technical reasons, in the following we will consider a tree consisting of only one vertex to be rooted, too -- in this case, the only vertex is at the same time considered to be the root and the only leaf of the tree.

-Two phylogenetic $X$-trees $T=(V,E)$ and $\widetilde{T}=(\widetilde{V},\widetilde{E})$ are \emph{isomorphic} if there exists a bijection $\phi: V \rightarrow \widetilde{V}$ with $\{v,\widetilde{v}\}\in E(T) \Leftrightarrow \{\phi(v), \phi(\widetilde{v})\}\in E(\widetilde{T})$ and $\phi(x) = x$ for all $x\in X$.
+Two phylogenetic $X$-trees $T=(V,E)$ and $\widetilde{T}=(\widetilde{V},\widetilde{E})$ are \textit{isomorphic} if there exists a bijection $\phi: V \rightarrow \widetilde{V}$ with $\{v,\widetilde{v}\}\in E(T) \Leftrightarrow \{\phi(v), \phi(\widetilde{v})\}\in E(\widetilde{T})$ and $\phi(x) = x$ for all $x\in X$.
 In other words, $\phi$ is a graph isomorphism preserving the leaf labeling.
 As is common in mathematical phylogenetics, whenever $T$ and $\widetilde{T}$ are isomorphic, we denote this by $T\cong\widetilde{T}$.